sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/hardware_overview.md

 ### 3D Model

-3D models of the board and components were exported to STEP and STL files using KiCad.
+A 3D model of the board and components was exported to a STEP file using KiCad.

 <!-- Import the component -->
 <script type="module" src="https://ajax.googleapis.com/ajax/libs/model-viewer/3.5.0/model-viewer.min.js"></script>